 Whether you cycle, walk, catch a train or drive, these habits will make your commute less dull and more productive.

 Returning to your daily commute after a holiday can feel stressful.
 According to the Harvard Business Review, the average round trip of commuters in the UK is 54 minutes.
 And when Ford surveyed people in six European cities, the majority of us ranked commuting as more stressful than our actual jobs – citing a lack of control as the main factor.

 But your commute needn’t be a wasted hour or a drain on your mental health.
-Lifestyle writer Carole Beck finds nine ways to take back control…
+Lifestyle writer Carole Beck finds seven ways stress less on your commute…

 1. Create a commuting ritual

 Whether it’s always browsing the news online, checking your work calendar or tuning into a particular radio show, psychologists at Harvard Business School say that maintaining small routines on the way to work can help you feel more excited about the day ahead and more positive about your job.

 According to behavioural scientists at the University of Chicago and California, talking to strangers and engaging in conversation can improve commuters’ wellbeing dramatically.
 If this is too much, just try smiling at a stranger.
 Smiling has proven therapeutic effects, sending positive feedback to the brain and reinforcing a feeling of joy.
 Drive to work?
 Consider carpooling with your work friends.